cyphercrescent/sepalsolver-doc/docs/source/Math.rst

    Description:
        Solves non stiff ordinary differential equations (ODE) using the Bogacki-Shampine method (Ode23).
    Parameters:
-      | dydx:  The function that represents the ODE.
+       The function that represents the ODE.
 The function should accept two doubles (time and state) and return a double representing the derivative of the state.
-      | initcon:  The initial value of the dependent variable (state).
+       The initial value of the dependent variable (state).
-      | tspan:  An array of time points at which the solution is desired.
+       An array of time points at which the solution is desired.
 The first element is the initial time, and the last element is the final time.
-      | options:  Optional parameters for the ODE solver, such as relative tolerance, absolute tolerance, and maximum step size.
+       Optional parameters for the ODE solver, such as relative tolerance, absolute tolerance, and maximum step size.
 If not provided, default options will be used.
    Returns:
        A tuple containing two elements:
           * ColVec T: A column vector of time points at which the solution was computed.